AbdAlfadeel-Hamdy/Quiz-App/README.md

 ## Overview

 The React Quiz Project is a simple quiz application built with React and TypeScript.
-It allows users to take a 15-question quizzes on React concepts.
+It allows users to take 15-question quizzes on React concepts.

-## Features

 ## Features